privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 The [eIDAS 2.0 regulation](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation) mandates that EU member states offer digital identity wallets to citizens by 2026.
 These wallets will be used for accessing public services, signing documents, and proving identity across borders.

 If the foundational age verification component is architecturally flawed, what does that suggest about the broader technical oversight?
-This isn't a criticism of individual developers - the code shows thoughtful privacy engineering.
+This isn't a criticism of individual developers; the code shows thoughtful privacy engineering.
 It's a systems-level concern about how security requirements are specified and verified in large government technology projects.

 ### Privacy advocates

 Here's an uncomfortable truth: fixing the security vulnerability likely requires compromising some privacy guarantees.

-The most robust fix - sending passport cryptographic proofs to the server - reveals your nationality.
+The most robust fix (sending passport cryptographic proofs to the server) reveals your nationality.
 This is a meaningful privacy reduction compared to the current design where only your birth date leaves your device.

 This creates a genuine tension.
 The privacy-first design is insecure.
 The secure design is less private.
 There may not be a perfect solution, only tradeoffs that need to be made transparently and with informed consent from citizens.